oguzhan-yilmaz/karpenter-eks-vpc-secondary-cidr/docs/eksdemo-secondary-cidr-and-cni-custom-netwoking/2-aws-vpc-cni-configuration.md

 ### Let's create the ENIConfig objects

-- It's very important to use AZ name as the ENIConfig name.
+- It's crucial to use AZ name as the ENIConfig name.
   - This is because the `aws-node` deamonset uses the `ENI_CONFIG_LABEL_DEF` env. var. to match the node label value to the `ENIConfig` name.

 ```bash